Spokane Regional Transportation Council

 Learn more about the plan, ask questions, and share your comments at this hybrid public meeting.

 The SRTC Committees advise the SRTC Board of Directors.
-TAC applications open on October 13!
+TAC applications are open until November 28!
 Attend these meetings in person or on Zoom.

 Announcements